tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 Jenny SKUNK IS TRUE TO HER WORD

-Unc' Billy Possum was having a bad night of it.
+Uncle Billy Possum was having a bad night of it.
 When he had grown tired of quarreling with Jenny Skunk, he had tried to take a nap.
 He had tried first one nest and then another, but none just suited him.
 This was partly because he wasn't sleepy.
 He was hungry and not at all sleepy.
 He